Octavian-ai/english2cypher/README.md

 If you want to use a different database configuration, the arguments `--neo-user --neo-password --neo-url` will let you specify how to connect to it.

+The predict script will automatically download a trained model and its vocab if you do not have that locally.

 Here's the prediction program in action:

 ```shell